sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

     decoded_image.save("images/decoded_image.png")
 ```

+## Encoding a secret message

+Now that we can decode secret messages, its only natural that we want to encode some too!
+Provided in the starter code are a pair of functions called `write_text()` and `encode_image()`. `write_text()` will take a string and convert it to a black and white image of the string.
+You may use it as a helper function in completing your implementation of `encode_image()`.

 ## Completing the Toolbox Exercise

-To turn in your assignment, push your code and screenshots to GitHub and
-submit a pull request.
+To turn in your assignment, push your code, decoded_image, and a sample of an encoded secrete message to GitHub and submit a pull request.